 Here are 20 personal goal examples that follow the total range of one’s human needs: security, safety, self-esteem, growth, love, and transcendence.

 Evaluating and improving your attitude will help you succeed.

 A bad attitude of pessimism and helplessness, with a resistance to change, will block your efforts and produce a low potential for change.

-If you have thoughts like, “nothing I do matters, or I always lose”, then make your number one goal improving your attitude and overcoming habits of learned helplessness.
+If you have thoughts like, “nothing I do matters, or I always lose”, then make your number one goal to improve your attitude and overcome habits of learned helplessness.

 2. Practice being more compassionate

 You feel better about yourself and your environment when you are kind, caring, loving, and devoted to others.

 Also, practicing compassion releases the hormone oxytocin leading to an experience of greater happiness and optimism in life, two traits that are linked to success.